Members of the research group

 This is a qualitative study exploring the patient experiences to enter into a relationship with caregivers and what this means to alleviate patient suffering and promote health.

-Kristine Rørtveit is associate professor at the Master in Mental Health, Faculty of Health Sciences.
-She is also a clinical psychiatric nurse at the Stavanger University Hospital with a special expertise in eating disorders.
-Her clinical work is related to binge eating problems and mothers with eating disorders.
-Her research focuses on nursing aspects in the patient-nurse relationship especially guilt and shame, trust and uncertainty in illness.
-She is also involved in research targeting obesity, binge eating problems as well as qualitative processes in lifestyle concerns in persons with mental health illness.
+Kristine Rørtveit is an Associate Professor at Faculty of Health Sciences.
+She teaches in the Master of Substance Use Mental Health.
+She is also a clinical psychiatric nurse at the Stavanger University Hospital (SUS) with special expertise in eating disorders and a Senior Advisor in qualitative research at the Research Department of SUS.
+She is a member of the research group on anxiety and mood-disorders at SUS.
+Her clinical work is related to binge eating and mothers with eating disorders.
+Her research focuses on the patient-nurse relationship, especially guilt and shame, trust and uncertainty in illness.
+She is also involved in research targeting obesity, binge eating and qualitative lifestyle processes for persons with mental health illness.

 Search for the associate members' and the members' research publications in Current Research Information System in Norway - CRIStin.